Hamanpreet/snake-client/README.md

 - Move the snake using W, A, S, D keys.
 - Use key "X" to say, "U r slow"
 - Use key "Q" to say, "Here I go
-- If you press wrong key, there will be message to remind you to press the right keys.
+- Don't you worry, if you press wrong key, there will be message to remind you to press the right keys.
-- You can always see the count of how many players are playing at the moment on the terminal.

 ## Further Enhancements in progress

 - Score: When snake eats food, score should increase by one.
 It should be displayed on the screen.

 - Taking the name of users through Command Line Input.

+- You can always see the count of how many players are playing at the moment on the terminal.

 - Displaying the name of users playing and then removing it when a user has left.